How do Eyedro products work?

 Review the Product Guide for product installation instructions.

-There is no wireless connectivity between my Eyedro wireless devices (module to module)
+There is no connectivity between my Eyedro Wireless Mesh devices (module to module)

-Please review the following section in the Eyedro Product Guide: Appendix A: Unexpected Measurements.
+Please review the following section in the Troubleshooting Guide.

 Do I have to pay extra for access to the MyEyedro cloud service?